 - 4.3 In addition to collaboration on plan making the Leeds City Region is also working together on plan implementation.
 There are a number of processes in place relating to consultation on major planning applications: - Leeds City Region Authorities will consult neighbouring authorities on major planning applications of cross-boundary significance, this includes consultation at pre-application stage where appropriate.
 This will be undertaken on an exceptions basis but consideration is being given to whether a threshold should be applied. - The WYCA will provide consultation responses to planning applications relating to transport matters to West Yorkshire Authorities and to non-West Yorkshire authorities in the Leeds City Region where applications would have an impact on West Yorkshire.5 Responses will provide comments and practical guidance (including recommendations relating to planning gain) to ensure that development proposals are aligned to and contribute to meeting the objectives of the Local Transport Plan / emerging Single Transport Plan and LPA transport policy. - The WYCA will provide consultation responses on planning applications relating to economic development matters to all Leeds City Region authorities.
-Responses will adjacent to a bus or rail station;
+Responses will provide an assessment of alignment with the Strategic Economic Plan6 WYCA / LEP investments or policy positions7.
+Responses will only be provided to Local Planning Authorities and on an exceptions basis such as at the request of a Local Planning Authority on applications of sub-regional or national significance.